Random Scaling of Emergent Capabilities: Introduction

-\item \textbf{Competing solutions can lead to either monotonic or U-shaped trends in emergence likelihood.} We discuss a synthetic task that exhibits periods of inverse scaling in average improvement (Section~\ref{subsec:inverse_scaling}), a phenomenon also observed in LMs \citep{mckenzie2022inverse}.
-We note that the mean performance of \textit{successful} runs remain monotonic during ranges of inverse scaling, suggesting that U-shaped curves in performance distributions are an artifact of success probability.
+\item \textbf{Bimodality can produce nonmonotonic scaling trends.} We discuss a synthetic task with ranges of inverse scaling in mean accuracy (Appx.~\ref{subsec:inverse_scaling}).
+The average of \textit{successful} runs remains monotonic in these ranges, suggesting that U-shaped curves in overall mean are an artifact of success probability.

-\item \textbf{In realistic settings, multimodal performance clusters emerge based on data composition and model scale.} In Section~\ref{sec:natural_language}, we extend our analysis to the task of multiple choice question answering by training partially reinitialized LMs.
-Our findings confirm that random variation in LMs is also bimodal for established emergent capabilities near their breakthrough threshold. \end{itemize}